Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact a California Overtime Lawyer

 The California and federal laws that regulate overtime pay are complicated, and many employees feel too intimidated by their employers to report overtime or wage violations.
 If you believe that you are entitled to overtime pay you did not receive, let the overtime lawyers at Phillips Dayes Law Firm fight for your rights until you recover the full compensation you have earned.
-To learn more about California overtime laws and how they relate to you, we invite you to contact us to schedule a free legal consultation and evaluation of your claim.
+To learn more about California overtime laws and how they relate to you, we invite you to contact us to schedule a legal consultation and evaluation of your claim.